nunchistudio/blacksmith/documentation/introduction/what/overview.md

 ---
-title: Why Blacksmith
+title: Introduction to Blacksmith
 enterprise: false
 ---

-# Why Blacksmith
+# Introduction to Blacksmith

-Blacksmith is a platform specifically designed for data engineering teams.
-It allows you to build reliable data pipelines in a consistent way.
-Data extraction can happen on HTTP requests, CRON schedules, CDC notifications, and Pub / Sub messages.
-Then, jobs can be created against any kind of destination, such as HTTP APIs or data warehouses.
+Blacksmith is a Go framework specifically designed for data engineering teams.
+It allows you to design, build, and deploy reliable data platforms in a consistent way.
 The goal of Blacksmith is to address as many pain points as possible engineering teams encounter while working on data solutions.

-Any team that is building — or think about building — a complete data pipeline knows the tremendous amount of work needed to properly accomplish this mission.
-Think of Blacksmith as the central piece of your data engineering workflow, leading you to save months of customized and professional ETL work.
+Any team that is building — or think about building — a complete data platform knows the tremendous amount of work needed to properly accomplish this mission.
+Think of Blacksmith as the central piece of your data engineering workflow, leading you to save months of customized and professional work.

 ## Features and benefits